 Tastings are personalized and are by appointment as drop ins are strongly discouraged especially when the tastings are outside, as often each group will have their own host and walk ins may disrupt the individual tastings.
 When the weather is good you rarely find a more personalized tasting at a winery in Napa Valley.
 The host sits down with you on the picnic tables for at least part of the tasting and provides information about the wines and answers questions.
 When the weather is bad, tastings occur inside the actual winery building which is surrounded by wine barrels and photos on the table of the Nil’s dogs.
 Note the friendly writings that people have left in their guestbook on the counter.

 Saddleback makes a large number of wines (some relatively obscure for Napa) for a fairly small winery and each tasting flight typically includes 8 tastings usually starting with the lighter white wines, touching on their Merlot Rose, then finishing with the reds.

 Only 50 cases was made of the 2006 Sauvignon Blanc, Sancerre style (Sancerre is a famous white wine producing region in the Loire Valley of France).
 This is a lighter style wine that sits on the lees for 4 months – lots of lemon, lemongrass and other citrus aromas and flavors with a bit of minerality.

-Marsanne is a varietal not often associated with Napa wineries – we don’t know of any Marassane vineyards in the Napa Valley and this wine is sourced from the Sacramento Delta region in California’s great Central Valley.
+Marsanne is a varietal not often associated with Napa wineries – we don’t know of any Marsanne vineyards in the Napa Valley and this wine is sourced from the Sacramento Delta region in California’s great Central Valley.
 There is a nice rounded mouth feel to this wine, pears and less mineralities than in the aforementioned Sauvignon Blanc.
-The 2006 Chardonnay undergoes battonage (the wine is stirred on the lees when it is in barrel) and sees no Malolactic Fermentation.
-There are nice toasted almond and melon flavors with a very viscous mouth feel.
+The 2006 Chardonnay undergoes battonage (the wine is stirred on the lees when it is in barrel) and sees no malolactic fermentation.
+Offers pleasing toasted almond and melon flavors along with a very viscous mouth feel.